-Possible points: A qualitative discussion about a museum visit that discusses how your view of a museum visit overall has been changed, that sounds sincere and has some details but which doesn't have much mathematical depth (perhaps simply because there were no works of art that allowed for much mathematical thought) can earn 3-7 points.
-If you were, for instance, able to actually find a painting in rigorous one-point perspective that contained a tile floor which allowed you to identify the viewing position, and if you were able to describe your process, this could earn 10-15 points.
+Possible points: A qualitative discussion about a museum visit that discusses how your view of a museum visit overall has been changed, that sounds sincere and has some details but which doesn't have much mathematical depth (perhaps simply because there were no works of art that allowed for much mathematical thought) can earn up to 10 points.
+If additionally you were, for instance, able to actually find a painting in rigorous one-point perspective that contained a tile floor which allowed you to identify the viewing position, and if you were able to describe your process, this could earn up to 20 points.

-Sklensky Spring, 2015
+Sklensky Spring, 2017